-Molasses is the main raw material used in the Company's production of ethanol, accounting for 85.22%, 85.79% and 87.36% of ethanol production costs in 2013, 2014 and 2015 respectively.
+Molasses is the main raw material used in the Company's production of ethanol, accounting for 80.00% of ethanol production costs.
 The Company sources molasses from producers and distributors around the country Negotiation begin every year before the sugarcane milling season begins.